Thank you for visiting the Official Boler Trailer History Website & Museum - Est. July 2018

-This Official Boler Historical Preservation Website of Planet Bolerama RV Trailer Group is intended to offer the reader/researcher with helpful and known facts about Boler history without the folklore that exists on several historical sites on the web today.
-The site does however dedicate a page (in the menu section) which examines popular Boler history folklore and exposes some of the many misconceptions and questionable accounts of past history research on this subject.
+This Official Boler Historical Preservation Website & Museum of Planet Bolerama RV Trailer Group is intended to offer the reader/researcher with helpful and known facts about Boler history without all the folklore stories that exist on several other boler sites on the web today.
+This site does however dedicate a page (in the menu section) which examines Popular Boler History Folklore and exposes some of the many misconceptions and questionable accounts of past history research on this subject.

 In February 2018 the author was the first ever to launch a campaign as part of Boler's 50th Anniversary to uncover the true origin of the Boler trailer's unique name.
 It was during this period of research that the author first discovered that the Ray Olecko Slingshot (which pre-dates the trailer) was actually named the 'Boler Slingshot'.
 This evidence clearly demonstrated that the name 'Boler' was specifically chosen by the inventor Ray Olecko beginning in 1963 to represent the name of his company and his products.

 Please enjoy looking over these history pages, you will acquire a best accurate account of Boler Manufacturing history from 1963-1988 including the Winnipeg Boler Factory, the Ontario Boler Factory in Earlton, and the Midhurst Fibreglass Ltd. Factory in Midhurst, Ontario where the last Boler was built in 1988.

 In 1963 Winnipeg inventor Raymond Olecko, an avid hunter and sportsman, created a unique fibreglass resin slingshot which he manufactured and sold world-wide through mail order magazines and newspaper ads.
 It began as a small home-based business in the basement of his Winnipeg home.
 He called it the Boler Manufacturing Co.